 - “I didn’t have a lot of time to make mistakes or go down the wrong path.”
 How Nagina started Zero To Launch with a family and a busy job

-- Read student Amos’ review of Zero to Launch
+- Watch Graham’s video review of Zero to Launch

-- Read Chris C.’s review of Zero to Launch
+- Watch Hitha’s video review of the Zero to Launch course

 - And lastly, read Primoz’s review of the Zero to Launch course